Planning a day trip from Spain to Gibraltar and maybe you are wondering what are the best things to do in Gibraltar? No probs!

 And just like what they say about the ravens in the Tower of London, as long as the monkeys remain on the Rock, so will the British in Gibraltar.
 Food for thought.

 St Michael’s Cave

-Rumour has it that the cave is in fact bottomless and that there is an underground connection all the way to Africa.
-This is of course silly, but an interesting thought nevertheless.
+Rumour has it that the cave is in fact bottomless and that there is an underground connection from Gibraltar all the way to Africa.
+This is of course silly, but an interesting idea nevertheless.

 Gibraltar wouldn’t be Gibraltar if there hadn’t been a military use at some stage.
 During WWII there was a plan to use the cave as an emergency military hospital.
 Luckily that there was no need to use it.

-These views alone make a visit to the Rock worthwhile if you ask me.
+These gorgeous views alone from the Rock make a visit to Gibraltar worthwhile if you ask me.

 The Great Siege Tunnels

 You don’t even need to be very close to the Rock to see that it almost resembles a Swiss cheese.
 There are so many holes in the surface that it becomes quite obvious why Gibraltar has always had this strategic edge over other places.

 The Great Siege Tunnels are an unusual Gibraltar attraction not just for history buffs and fans of military history.
 In fact, we were quite surprised by the scale of the whole operation, and enjoyed exploring the endless tunnels.